jwmullally/dracut-iscsi-target/README.md

 This dracut module allows the initramfs to start as an iSCSI Target instead of doing a regular boot.

-This allows you to run the OS on another host using "netroot=iscsi:...".
+This allows you to run the OS on another host using `netroot=iscsi:...`.
-For example, you can run your laptop's OS on your desktop without having to install and maintain a seperate copy.
+For example, you can run your laptop OS on your desktop without having to install and maintain a seperate copy.